 The new SAT is 3 hours and 50 minutes with the essay.

 There will not be a penalty for guessing.

 College Board: http://www.collegeboard.com

 NEW ACT in 2015

 A new ACT is now available on computer.
 Paper copies also are available.

 The new test has free-response question and students are able

 to manipulate on-screen images to form conclusions, according to Jon L.

-The essay questions for the Common Application have changed.
+The essay questions for the Common Application: